Evaluation for Colorectal Cancer

 Colorectal Cancer Diagnosis at Cleveland Clinic

 Most people don’t have any symptoms or signs of colorectal cancer.
 If you do have symptoms, they can be confusing.
 Constipation, diarrhea, bloody poop, unexplained anemia, bloating and abdominal pain, and unexplained weight loss.
 You might not think twice about them as you’re going through your daily life.
 Those things happen sometimes.
-But this group of symptoms can be worth getting checked by a provider.
+But this group of symptoms can be worth getting checked out.

-Because many people don’t experience symptoms, it’s important to have regular screening tests to check for problems early on.
-The best screening test is a colonoscopy.
+That's why those regular screenings are so important.
+The best screening test is a colonoscopy, a comprehensive procedure still considered the "gold standard" for accuracy by providers.
 This test checks for symptoms like bleeding and looks for polyps (abnormal growths) and other possible signs of cancer.

 If your provider finds an abnormal polyp during a routine colonoscopy, they’ll remove it and send it to a lab to see if it’s cancer (biopsy).
 Other tests your provider might do to diagnose colorectal cancer include: